 “Bill, it’s so nice to see you.”
 Beth embraced Bill.

 “Are any of my brothers coming to see him?”
 Bill asked his mother as he hugged her back.

 “No. I got hold of them, but they told me they are not coming.”
 Beth whispered sadly.

 “I don’t blame them.”
-Bill muttered quietly, incomprehensibly so his mother could not hear.
-“Who would want to see the man who had caused such misery in their life?
+Bill muttered quietly so his mother could not hear him.
+“Who would want to see the man who had caused such misery in their lives?
 I came because I love my mother, not because of that SOB.”
 Bill’s mother did not scold him for his harsh words, for she knew that every one of them was true.

 “I know how terrible your father was to you all these years.
 But believe me he has changed a lot in the last few years.
 I have seen a side of your father that I never saw before.”
-Bill’s mother continued to explain how wonderful Jim had become.
+Bill’s mother said continuing to explain how wonderful Jim had become.

 But it did not matter to Bill whether his father changed or not.
 The fact remained the same - the scars that his father left on each of his sons were so deep, nothing could heal them.
 The frail appearance of his father did not change what Bill thought about his father even after all these years.
 He was a mean, ruthless man whom all of his family had feared for so long.

 Standing in front of his dying father, Bill did not feel even the slightest bit of sympathy towards him.
 In fact, he had waited for this moment all his life.